 Pure Vienna: For four generations, Ludwig Reiter has been making Goodyear-welted shoes in the Viennese style.
 Though they’ve branched into sneakers and other contemporary items in recent years, when you get a bespoke from them you can be assured a true Reiter had a hand in the process.
 [Editor’s note: that’s how they do it]

 From Nowhere: Bespoke shoes usually come in basic leather or suede, with a few dyes that are mostly shades of brown and black.
 Monge revolutionizes the industry with colors and styles that let you show off your feet with plenty of pomp and just enough circumstance to get by.

 Oliver Moore Bootmakers

 Local Flavor: Don’t let the word “Bootmaker” confuse you.
 The Oliver Moore company makes shoes of all kinds, right in New York.
-The quaint little shop is highly traditional, offering a true bespoke experience without needing to go deep into the heart of London.
+The quaint little shop is highly traditional, offering a true bespoke experience well outside the heart of London.

 For those with the passion, vision, and budget for fine footwear, there’s no lack of bespoke craftsmen and women to choose from.
 We’ve given you a wide overview of some of the best true bespoke and made-to-order shoemakers in operation.
 Each has their own history, methods, and style, but all will help you find the shoe that fits uniquely you.